claudiogaalvao/gamerfinderapi/README.md

 ## Future Enhancements

 - Integration with a persistent database (e.g., PostgreSQL, MySQL).
+[DONE]
 - Authentication and Authorization mechanisms to restrict access to certain endpoints.
 - Additional game and room features (e.g., request to join a room, private rooms, etc.).